iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Prompts will appear in the **Console** as you follow the instructions from GitHub.
 Enter the information requested by the prompts and select the input timber file from its saved location on your computer.

-Once sawmill is finished running, it will prompt you to save the processed timber.
-Select an appropriate location on your computer to do so.
+Once sawmill is finished running, it will prompt you to save one or more output files.
+For each one, you will be prompted to select the save location on your computer.

-.. important:: Save the processed timber with a *.csv* extension to prevent errors from occurring.
+.. important:: Save all output files with *.csv* extensions to prevent errors from occurring.

 If **errors** or **warnings** appear, please see the following sub-sections.

+.. caution:: You will likely rerun sawmill many times, as deciding which factors to include in a model is an iterative process.
+You will need to enter the command `rm(list = ls())` into the **Console** before rerunning sawmill.
+This must be done once for every rerun.
+This way, variables saved during sawmill's previous run will not carry over to the new one.

 Errors
 ~~~~~~